 Nothing stays hip forever, of course.
-Hudson is showing its age, and parts look downright shabby.
-But a renovation of all 800-pus rooms, completed in fall 2012, is a big step forward.
+But Hudson Common, the cafeteria-style restaurant and bar, is congenial and informal.
+The 800-plus rooms look good if you don't mind minuscule.
 And for a pioneering boutique hotel, Hudson still has plenty of mojo.

 Rooms: Any way you measure them, rooms that range from 136 to 180 square feet are snug.
 But if snug doesn’t bother you, these smart little rooms are gems, pieced together like sleek burr puzzles with style to spare.
 And following a much-needed freshening, rooms look better than they have in, well, years.
 The redo kept the good stuff -- the wood floors and bat-and-board walls in African makore wood and added clever new lamps by British x-ray photographer Nick Veasey.
 Also new are mattresses, gray and yellow striped blankets (a welcome splash of color), iPod docks and -- at last! -- flatpanel TVs.
 Bathrooms are still among the tiniest on the planet.
 Rooms are so tiny they call to mind ship cabins but in a good way.
 Think a place for everything and all will be well as long as you're not claustrophobic.

 Too teeny?
 Doubles and suites, big enough to have jauntily striped runners on the wood floors, are available but not plentiful.